Robert Lockwood Jr.

-Robert Lockwood Jr. (March 27, 1915 – November 21, 2006) was an American Delta blues guitarist, who recorded for Chess Records and other Chicago labels in the 1950s and 1960s.
+Robert Lockwood Jr., a.k.a.
+Robert Jr. Lockwood, (March 27, 1915 – November 21, 2006) was an American Delta blues guitarist, who recorded for Chess Records and other Chicago labels in the 1950s and 1960s.
 He was the only guitarist to have learned to play directly from Robert Johnson.
 Robert Lockwood was one of the first professional black entertainers to appear on radio in the South, on the King Biscuit Time radio show.
 Lockwood is known for his longtime collaboration with Sonny Boy Williamson II and for his work in the mid-1950s with Little Walter.

 Biography

 Early life

 Lockwood was born in Turkey Scratch, Arkansas, a hamlet west of Helena.
 He was one of two children born to Robert Lockwood Sr. and Esther Reese Lockwood, later known as Estella Coleman.
 He started playing the organ in his father's church at the age of eight.
 His parents divorced, and later the famous bluesman Robert Johnson lived with Lockwood's mother for 10 years off and on.

 Lockwood learned from Johnson not only how to play guitar but also timing and stage presence.
 Because of his personal and professional association with Johnson, he became known as "Robert Junior" Lockwood, a nickname by which he was known among musicians for the rest of his life, although he later frequently professed his dislike for this appellation.